aws-samples/migrate-blob-data-from-rdbms-to-amazon-s3/README.md

 > Passing policies to this operation returns new temporary credentials.
 The resulting session's permissions are the intersection of the role's identity-based policy and the session policies.

+The ([AWS Lambda](https://aws.amazon.com/lambda/) in this sample) backend computing will generate dynamic session credential with [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) based on Database record.

+This is the replacement for customer's authorization logic to decide if user can access certain resources.

+This allows customer to recycle most existing authentication/authorization logic without giving up flexibility on authorization combination (i.e. 10,000 users each has its own combination of resources to access).

 An Amazon Cognito user pool `userPool*` is created to setup as a place holder to represent customer identity management for webapp security.
 The temporary session will be created dynamically instead of mapping to fixed AWS IAM role so no Cognito identity pool is used.

 An [Amazon API Gateway](https://aws.amazon.com/api-gateway/) is created to serve the backend computing as REST API with Cognito Authorizer integration to above user pool to secure the API.
 The API also has CORS setup to allow access from the static site webapp's CloudFront endpoint.
 In this sample, it is assumed the domain of webpage and Gateway API is different, if it is same domain, CORS setup is not needed.

 #### Data tier:
 A Bucket is created to store the blob `website-blob-location*` with AWS KMS key encrypted along with block all public access.
 This bucket will be dedicated to store the blob for this use case and not use for other purposes (i.e. website hosting/log storage).
 This avoid complexity policy and compliance difficulty.

-The ([AWS Lambda](https://aws.amazon.com/lambda/) in this sample) backend computing will generate dynamic session credential with [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) based on Database record.

-This is the replacement for customer's authorization logic to decide if user can access certain resources.

-This allows customer to recycle most existing authentication/authorization logic without giviving up flexibity on authorization combination (i.e. 10,000 users each has its own combination of resources to access).

 It is strong recommend older data and new data will be in two tables at minimum, due to the data structure is quite different (as the BLOB column is no longer there).
 The new service will then able to leverage performance advantages even when data continue migrated it.